Factbox: Who's who on the new EU executive

-BRUSSELS The European Parliament has largely concluded confirmation hearings for the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.
+The European Parliament votes on Wednesday in Strasbourg on whether to confirm in office the new European Commission, the EU executive to be led by Jean-Claude Juncker.

-Juncker must find a job for a Slovenian nominated on Friday to replace a compatriot rejected by parliament.
-She then must pass a confirmation hearing in committee before a plenary vote, due on Oct.
-22, at which parliament must approve the Commission.
-The new team is due to take office on Nov.
-1.
+Each of the 28 member states nominates a commissioner.
+All have passed individual confirmation hearings in the legislature.

 PRESIDENT JEAN-CLAUDE JUNCKER

 Luxembourg, center-right, 59.
 Prime minister for 19 years.
-Confirmed in office by parliament after nomination by national leaders in July over British objections.
-He wants to centralize power, promises "political not technocratic" Commission focused on reviving economy and regaining trust of voters who backed host of anti-EU parties in European Parliament election in May.
+Confirmed in office by parliament after nomination by national leaders in July over strong British objections.
+He wants to centralize power but promises a "political not technocratic" Commission focused on reviving the economy and regaining trust of voters who backed a host of anti-EU parties in the European Parliament election in May.

 FOREIGN AFFAIRS CHIEF FEDERICA MOGHERINI

 Italy, center-left, 41.
 Nominated by EU governments despite reservations in Eastern Europe that she is soft on Russia, a key gas supplier for Italy.
-Promises youthful energy, to hold Moscow to account over Ukraine and engagement in Iran and Arab world.
-At a confident hearing on Monday, she said the EU should "deeply reassess" relations with Russia in the coming five years.
+Promises youthful energy, to hold Moscow to account over Ukraine and to engage with Iran and the Arab world.
+At a confident hearing, she said the EU should "deeply reassess" relations with Russia in the coming five years.

 FIRST VICE-PRESIDENT FRANS TIMMERMANS

 Netherlands, center-left, 53.
-Juncker's "right-hand" with a roving brief to keep order in new, two-tier hierarchy, charged with delivering Juncker's promises.
-Former diplomat, foreign minister, prodigious linguist including Russian learned on military service.
-Lawmakers say he will add fostering sustainable development to his brief to ease environmentalists' concerns about the new energy and climate change commissioner.
+Juncker's "right hand" with a roving brief to keep order in the new, two-tier hierarchy, charged with delivering Juncker's promises.
+Former diplomat, foreign minister, prodigious linguist, including Russian learned on military service.
+He has been asked to foster sustainable development across his brief to ease environmentalists' concerns about the new energy and climate change commissioner.

 VICE-PRESIDENT, BUDGET, KRISTALINA GEORGIEVA

 Bulgaria, center-right, 61.
 Former World Bank economist, ran humanitarian affairs in outgoing Commission after last-minute nomination prompted by parliament's rejection of Sofia's first choice.
-Competence in office, plus gender, meant she was long tipped for high office.
-Won center-left backing after hearing.
+Seen across party spectrum as a competent performer.

 VICE-PRESIDENT, JOBS & GROWTH, JYRKI KATAINEN